API version

-You can use the ID pill from the trigger step to identify the new file when creating shared URL link, and post the URL in the schema (below) to your Slack Workbot.
+Optional.
+Use the ID datapill from the trigger step to identify the new file when creating the shared URL link, and post the URL in the following schema to your Slack Workbot.

-When using Box with Workato, you will only be able to perform the actions that are allowed by the level of access of the Box account used to make the connection on Workato.
-The list below showcases the available Box role privileges.
+When using Box with Workato, you can only perform the actions that are allowed by the level of access you have in the Box account used to make the connection to Workato.
+The following table describes the available Box role privileges.

 When creating a shared link for a file or folder in Box, you can choose from four different options for access levels, as shown below.